amidaware/trmm-docs/docs/sponsor.md

 If you need an invoices, please use Stripe as it will automatically generate invoices for you with each payment.

-If you cannot use Stripe and must use Paypal and still need automatic invoicing then please [contact us](https://support.amidaware.com/) first before subscribing so we can setup a custom invoice for you.

 After sponsoring, follow [the instructions](code_signing.md#code-signing) to get your code signing token.

 Upon completion of your purchase and receipt of your code signing token, your payment becomes non-refundable as the digital service provided is considered fully delivered and consumed.
 To request a refund or cancel your sponsorship please [open a ticket](https://support.amidaware.com/).